jodaf/quilvyn-eberron/README.md

 ### Requirements

-quilvyn-eberron relies on the core and srd35 modules installed by the quilvyn-core package.
+quilvyn-eberron relies on PHB module installed by the quilvyn-phb35 package and the core and srd35 modules installed by the quilvyn-core package.

 ### Installation